bakaburg1/Q-RED/README.md

 # Q-RED
-## Quick reports manager tool - A tool to manage and monitor a reporting system.
+## Quick Reporting Evaluation Dashboard - A tool to manage and monitor a reporting system.

 **English**